eeyrw/LcdTcpDll/README.md

 # The display driver plugin for LCD Smartie

-This driver plugin is a DLL under Windows. which support the display through network ( such as Ethernet, WiFi, etc )
+This driver plugin is a DLL under Windows. which support the display through network ( such as Ethernet, WiFi, etc ).
+It works with ESP8266 based device ( https://github.com/eeyrw/LcdTcp ) by now.
+Build the plugin

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzMjAwNjU2Nl19
+eyJoaXN0b3J5IjpbLTg5NzU2NzI2M119
 -->